mazmazz/jumplist-extender/README.txt

 INTRO

-Thanks for downloading the Jumplist Extender (J7E) v1.0 source!
-J7E is written primarily in C#, and its contents consist of:
+Thanks for downloading the Jumplist Extender (JLE) v0.3 source!
+JLE is written primarily in C#, and its contents consist of:

 /T7EBackground - The background process that assigns windows to their jumplists